3 Rules Beginner Blackjack Players Probably Don’t Know

 Beneath the surface are more distinguishable rules – variable rules – the intricate details that can cause the house edge to fluctuate ever-so-slightly from one blackjack table to the next.
 They include things like dealer hand requirements, inconsistent pay tables, and tempting side bets.

 The 3 Worst, Largely Unknown Blackjack Rules

-unaware of, or do not understand thoroughly enough to either exploit or avoid entirely.
+In the following text, we’ll cover three rules most beginners are unaware of, or do not understand thoroughly enough to either exploit or avoid entirely.